Roasted Cauliflower

 Hands tossing cauliflower florets with olive oil, salt, and pepper on a baking sheet

-• In the last few minutes of baking, remove the cauliflower from the oven and sprinkle it with grated Parmesan and minced garlic.
-Bake for about 2 minutes more, until the cauliflower is crisp and the cheese is melted.
+• Make it cheesy.
+In the last few minutes of baking, remove the cauliflower from the oven and sprinkle it with grated Parmesan cheese.
+Bake for 5 minutes more, or until the cauliflower is crisp and the cheese is melted.

-• Or add a sauce.
-Drizzle the roasted cauliflower with pesto, romesco sauce, tahini sauce, chipotle honey vinaigrette, or chipotle ranch dressing.
-Regular chipotle sauce would be great too!
+• Add a sauce.
+Drizzle the roasted cauliflower with a punchy sauce like pesto, romesco sauce, or tahini sauce.

-How do you like to serve roasted cauliflower?
+How do you like to season roasted cauliflower?
 Let me know in the comments!

 Roasted cauliflower recipe with lemon zest and herbs